grinsted/GPSprocess/Readme.md

-# A collection of small python scripts to aid in processing our stake network. #
+# A collection of python scripts used to automate our PPP GNSS processing. #